 The Company's collection of genetic materials and established team of experts will continue to play a major role as Botanicals continues to build its propriety strains, products and reputation.
-Through its research program supported by a contribution from the National Research Council of Canada's Industrial

-Research Assistance Program, the Botanicals team has characterized the cannabinoids and terpenes profiles of its plant materials, and has identified several new strains from its diverse pool of cannabis seeds.
-Strains with exceptionally high CBD levels will allow Botanicals to produce CBD oils in the future with unique compositions of cannabinoids through blending.
-In additional to continued research and development of strains and products, the team also plans to undertake clinical research to study the effects of its products on client health.
+Through its research program the Botanicals team has characterized the cannabinoids and terpenes profiles of its plant materials, and has identified several strains with exceptionally high CBD levels allowing Botanicals to produce and sell a high concentration CBD oil starting in April 2017.
+In addition to continued research and development of strains and products, the team also plans to undertake clinical research to study the effects of its products on client health.